ECS-OH-Bot/BOB/README.rst

 2. A Google Sheets that lists "calendar names" and their corresponding discord IDs

    -  The sheets must have the following two columns.
 The sheet may have other columns, but the titles (i.e. the cells on the first row), must each be unique
-      a.
-A column titled "Calendar Name" that lists calendar names for users.
+      -  A column titled "Calendar Name" that lists calendar names for users.
-      b.
-A column titled "Discord ID" that lists the corresponding discord (snowflake) IDs of the calendar name
+      -  A column titled "Discord ID" that lists the corresponding discord (snowflake) IDs of the calendar name
       Note: Discord ID is __not__ your discord username or nickname.
 Read to know how to get the snowflake ID of a discord user: <https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID->

    -  The bot must have access to read the google sheets.
 This can be done either by
-      a.
-Setting the google sheets to public. i.e. allow anyone with the link can (at least) view the document
+      -  Setting the google sheets to public. i.e. allow anyone with the link can (at least) view the document
-      b.
-If the sheet is private, sending the bot an invite to access the sheet.
+      -  If the sheet is private, sending the bot an invite to access the sheet.

 `Docs <https://ecs-oh-bot.github.io/OH-Bot/docs/build/html/index.html>`__
 =========================================================================